samrocketman/buildwine/README.md

 export PATH="${HOME}/usr/bin:${PATH}"
 ```

+> Note: the script builds WINE from master but I have built WINE 1.9.16 for No
+> Man's Sky.
+You can do that in the following way.

+>```bash
+WINE_VERSION=wine-1.9.16 ./makewine.sh
+``

 # Setting up WINE for No Man's Sky

 This is for setting up WINE for No Man's Sky GOG edition.